dermotduffy/frigate-hass-card/README.md

 stylings.
-This does not necessarily disable these stylings _entirely_ since that may break the basic expected visuals of the card (e.g. menu icons need curves), but rather avoids use of them in high item-count situations (e.g. avoiding shadows on timeline items, or curves in the event gallery items).
+This does not necessarily disable these stylings _entirely_ since that may break the basic expected visuals of the card (e.g. menu icons need curves), but rather avoids use of them in high item-count situations (e.g. avoiding shadows on timeline items, or curves in the media gallery items).

 All configuration is under: